hashicorp/terraform-provider-azurerm/website/docs/d/firewall.html.markdown

 * `virtual_hub` - A `virtual_hub` block as defined below.

-* `zones` - The availability zones in which the Azure Firewall is created.
+* `zones` - A list of Availability Zones in which this Azure Firewall is located.

 * `tags` - A mapping of tags assigned to the Azure Firewall.